-In the last 3 years, my husband and I have planted 30 fruit bearing trees on our 1/3 acre property.
-Next year we are planning on experimenting with installing two permaculture trios.
+In the last 3 years, my husband and I have planted 30 fruit bearing trees and experimenting with permaculture trios.

 What is a Trio?

 * 2 fruit or nut bearing trees

 * 1 nitrogen fixing tree (a tree capable of sequestering nitrogen from the air into the soil)